 After downloading the MSI Afterburner App for Android on your Android device and installing MSI Afterburner Remote Server on your PC:

 - Open the application and click on the settings.

 - In the settings select ‘Host IP Address‘ and enter the IP address you got from the MSI Afterburner Remote Server (it should be something like 192.168.101.22:82).

 - Once you enter the IP address, your Android device will automatically connect to your PC.

-** Some important notes for the owners of RADEON VII:
+** Some important notes for the owners of RADEON VII

 - The temperature limit slider is also supposed to be locked by design in the RVII, it was part of the old AMD fan control algorithm.
-It has gone with the Adrenalin 2019 driver family when AMD introduced the fan curve adjustment approach.
+It has gone with the Adrenalin 2019 family of drivers when AMD introduced the fan curve adjustment approach.
 Therefore, it is no longer adjustable on the AMD controller and is supposed to be locked now.

 MSI AFTERBURNER FREE DOWNLOAD